8 Critical steps to take after a ransomware attack: Ransomware response guide for businesses

 Some ransomware decryptors contain bugs that can damage data.
 For instance, the decryptor of a prolific ransomware family known as Ryuk was known to truncate files, effectively cutting off one byte of each file during the decryption process.
 While this didn’t cause major issues for some file formats, other file types – like virtual hard disk files formats such as VHD/VHDX as well as a lot of Oracle and MySQL database files – store important information in the last byte and were at risk of being corrupted after decryption.

 Having a backup of infected systems ensures data integrity.
-If something goes wrong during the decryption process, victims can roll back their systems and try to repeat the decryption, or contact a ransomware recovery specialist for a reliable, custom-built decryption solution.
+If something goes wrong during the decryption process, victims can restore their systems and try to repeat the decryption, or contact a ransomware recovery specialist for a reliable, custom-built decryption solution.

 Free decryption may be possible in the future